veers-droid/Calculator/README.md

 Also I create animation for switching to enginnering mode
 ## Furthest versions
-In next version I'm planning to add currency coverters and other converters (e.g. Area, length, weigth, etc.)
+In next version I'm planning to add currency coverters and other converters (e.g. Area, length, weigth, etc.)</br>
+and add album orientation